shijith-s/myclass-online-classroom/README.md

     * "PORT"  : for storing the port number<br>
   .env file in myclass-client folder contains:-<br>
   "REACT_APP_BASEURL" : For storing backend base URL<br>
-* Create a folder named uploadsin root folder for storing the attachments<br>
+* Create a folder named "uploads" in root folder for storing the attachments<br>
 * Run "npm run start-dev" in root folder for running backend<br>
 * Run "npm run build" for switching to frontend and building the react production file"
 * Run "npm start" to run both backend and frontend<br>